iniyamuraari/iniyamuraari.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

+Welcome!

 I am **Iniya**, a second year Computing student at Imperial College London.

 In my free time, I love to write blogs, so don't forget to check them out!

 Aside from programming, my hobbies include classical Indian dance, making art, reading and pilates.

-Feel free to message me on [instagram](https://www.instagram.com/iniyamuraari) or email me at iniyamuraari@icloud.com :)
+Feel free to message me on [instagram](https://www.instagram.com/iniyamuraari) :)